 Signed Book, A Gift of Wonder, A True Story Showing School as it Should Be

-This inspirational teaching memoir is for parents and teachers and anyone who cares about the future of education.
+This inspirational teaching memoir is for parents and teachers and anyone interested in a good story.

 Thank you for joining this conversation among parent and teachers about the value of working with wonder when growing children!